Shahar Tavoch: Early life

 On July 19, 2021, he released his first single, פחדן (/he/; lit.
 Coward).
 In August of the same year, Who's the Boss? aired, in which he plays the role of Gomme.

-Tuvoch appeared in the Festigal alongside his co-actress from Sky and Mishpaha BeHanpaka, Bar Minieli.
+Tavoch appeared in the Festigal alongside his co-actress from Sky and Mishpaha BeHanpaka, Bar Minieli.

 On January 9, 2022, he released his second single, מישבאלי (/he/; lit.
 WhoeverIDesire).

 That same year, he dubbed Thomas in Thomas & Friends: All Engines Go.

 On July 4 of the same year, he released his third single, "Mangal".

-In late 2024, he began filming Stay Forte, playing Yotam Haim, a real-life hostage of the Gaza war hostage crisis.
+In late 2024, he began filming Stay Forte, playing Nadav Hai (based on Yotam Haim), a real-life hostage of the Gaza war hostage crisis.

+In November 2025, the song "Naughty Body" (with Agam Buhbut) was awarded the Moshe Wilensky Song of the Year Achievement Award at the 2025 ACUM Awards ceremony in Herzliya.

+In December 2025, Tavoch participated in the 2025 edition of the children's musical show Festigal alongside Eden Golan.

 Personal life

-In November 2020, Tavoch stated in an interview to Yediot Ahronot that following the connection that he formed with his co-actor Aviv Alush during the filming of Valley of Tears, he has started keeping Sabbath and putting on tefillin.
+In November 2020, Tavoch stated in an interview with Yediot Ahronot that following the connection that he formed with his co-actor Aviv Alush during the filming of Valley of Tears, he has started keeping Sabbath and putting on tefillin.
 Tavoch has stated that he is gay.